YanTic/YanTic/README.md

 <h3 align="center">👨‍💻 WHOAMI</h3>
   <p>
     I'm a Systems and Computer Engineer with a strong passion for cloud computing and a solid background in software development, microservices, APIs and Databases.
-Proficient in Java and Golang, with hands-on experience in technologies such as Spring Boot, Angular, Docker, AWS.
+Proficient in Java and Python, with hands-on experience in technologies such as Spring, Reactor, Pyhton, AWS.
 With excellent problem-solving, adaptability and collaboration skills.
 English proficiency at B2 level.
 Seeking to apply technical expertise in a challenging role to develop cloud and software solutions.
   </p>

 <h3 align="center">🛠️ LANGUAGES & TOOLS</h3>